Robert L. Stuart

-Robert Leighton Stuart (1806-1882), with his brother Alexander (1810-1879), owned the New York sugar refining business of R. L. & A. Stuart.
+Robert Leighton Stuart (1806–1882) was an American businessman who with his brother Alexander (1810–1879), owned the New York sugar refining business of R. L. & A. Stuart.
 They were philanthropists who donated most of their money to charitable causes.
 Robert was one of the founders of the American Museum of Natural History and president from 1872 until 1881.

 Early life

-Robert L. Stuart’s parents were Agnes Stuart (1785–1857) and Kinlock Stuart (1775-1826) from Edinburgh, Scotland.
+Robert L. Stuart's parents were Agnes Stuart (1785–1857) and Kinlock Stuart (1775–1826) from Edinburgh, Scotland.
 They emigrated to New York in 1806 after becoming debt-burdened whilst acting as guarantors to a relative.
 Within a few years they had made enough money from a candy business to repay these debts.

 Career

 After the death of his father in 1826, Robert and his brother, Alexander, took over the business and in 1832, they started refining sugar.
 They were able to reduce production costs by using an innovative steam process.
 Their factory was at the junctions of Chambers, Greenwich, and Reade streets with a warehouse on the south side of Chambers Street reached by tunnel.
 Alexander, who was the engineer, lived in the house next door at 167 Chambers Street and this enabled him to monitor the processing night or day.

 Robert Stuart handled the financial side of the business.
 The factories at their peak were producing 44,000,000 pounds of sugar per year, and due to the new production process they were able to undercut their competitors.
 In 1855, they stopped making candy and concentrated on their core business of sugar refining.
 Being strict Presbyterians, the brothers did not permit Sunday working and new employees were provided with a bible when they started at the company.
 Labor relations at the factories remained good and free from industrial unrest.
 During the New York City draft riots of 1863 the workers defended the factories, setting up barricades and arming themselves with clubs.
 A confrontation was avoided when the advancing mob turned away.
 The brothers ceased production in 1872 and retired.